saferpay/sndbx/texts/psd2.md

   </tbody>
 </table>

-## <a name="psd2-decline"></a> Soft Decline
+## <a name="psd2-decline"></a> Non Compliance

-A Soft decline is thrown, if a transaction without SCA is attempted, but the card issuer wants SCA to be performed.
-This usually happens during any kind of MIT, like <a href="recurring.html">Recurring Payments</a>.
-In these cases, you have to contact your customer, so he/she may initiate another recurring chain, with SCA.
-So in case of <a href="recurring.html">Recurring Payments</a>, a new initial transaction has to be made, or a new Alias, has to be created, **with SCA and a forced challanged flow (see above)**.
+What happens in case of non-compliance?
+With PSD2, every bank, inside the EEA is now obliged to reject transactions, that are not PSD2-compliant.

+So for instance, if you register card details for, for example, recurring payments, without enforcing SCA during the registration, the card holders bank is obliged to reject every MIT, as described above.

+In these cases, a so called **Soft Decline** is thrown:

 ### Example of a Soft Decline Error message